temporalio/documentation/docs/content/what-is-a-workflow-id-reuse-policy.md

 It is never possible for a new Workflow Execution to spawn with the same Workflow Id as another Open Workflow Execution.
 A Workflow Id Reuse Policy only applies if there is a Closed Workflow Execution with the same Workflow Id within the associated Namespace's retention period.
-For example, if the Namespace's retention period is 30 days, a Workflow Id Reuse Policy can only compare the Workflow Id against Closed Workflow Executions for the last 30 days.
+For example, if the Namespace's retention period is 30 days, a Workflow Id Reuse Policy can only compare the Workflow Id of the spawning Workflow Execution against the Closed Workflow Executions for the last 30 days.

 Any attempt to spawn a Workflow Execution that has a Workflow Id Reuse Policy that does not allow it, will Fail with a "Workflow execution already started" error.